 - To remove crayon from the wall, gently rub steel wool over the area.
 The crayon will rub right off!
 The same method will work for heel marks on vinyl floors.

 - If you have a problem with mice, stick a bit of steel wool in nooks and crannies that a mouse could fit through.
 They can’t chew through steel wool, and will abandon the area.

 - Before giving your dog a bath or doing the dishes, stick a small piece of steel wool around the drain.
 Water will go right through, but everything else will stay behind for you to quickly clean up afterwards.

-- Use a little bit of dish soap to scrub your car’s rims.
+- Use a little bit of grease-cutting dish soap to scrub your car’s rims.
 They’ll be grime-free and shiny in no time!

 - You can use a 9-volt battery and some steel wool to spark a fire!
 It’s a great item to have in your emergency kit.